 (1) Any party may, before the proceedings before the Master are concluded, apply to the Judge for the determination of any question arising in the course of the proceedings.

-(2) Unless the Court otherwise directs, a fresh summons shall not be issued for the purpose of an application under paragraph (1).
+(2) Unless the Court otherwise directs, a fresh summons shall not be issued for the purpose of an application under subrule (1).

 (3) The order or directions made or given by the Judge on the determination of such question need not be drawn up, except in the event of an appeal to the Court of Appeal, but the Master shall refer to such order or directions in his certificate under Rule 25.